five-over-four/color_steganographer/README.md

 Decode such a message from `encoded.png` with the command `python stegano.py encoded.png -d`.
 If the encoded message is very long, it's recommended you pipe the result into a file with the `>` operator; `python stegano.py encoded.png -d > target.txt`.

 ## Encoding tweaks
 To use more bits of each colour for the message, use the `-b` or `--bitlevel` flag, with numbers 1-8, 1 being the least bits (most discreet) and 8 being the most extreme (0 bits for colour information!).
-To offset the encoding by N pixels, use the `-o` or `--offset` flag.
-To skip all but every Nth pixel (up -> down, then left -> right), use the `-s` or `--skipping` flag.
+To offset the encoding by N pixels, use the `-o N` or `--offset N` flag.
+To skip all but every Nth pixel (up -> down, then left -> right), use the `-s N` or `--skipping N` flag.
 The `-s 0` flag is default functionality, attempting to spread the pixels evenly across the iamge.
-This can by bypassed with `-s N`.
+This can by bypassed with `-s N` (`-s 1` to use every pixel).

 For instance, to encode the file `source.txt` into `example.png`, storing 4 bits per pixel, and skipping all but every 3rd pixel, you'd use the command

 `python stegano.py -i source.txt -b 4 -s 3`.

 The program will attempt to automatically detect the message, but you can use the `-m` or `--manual` flag to give decoding instructions: `python stegano.py encoded.png -m -b 4 -s 3`.
-To encode in each subsequent pixel, just use `-s 1`.

 ### Encoding multiple messages within one image
 With the skipping number N, it is possible to encode N separate messages by cycling through all integer offsets 0 - (N-1) (or 1 - N), courtesy of modular arithmetic.
 The automatic decoding feature will not work for images with multiple messages and the analysis will likely find many false positives.